needle-tools/needle-engine-samples/package/Runtime/GroundProjection/README.md

 # Ground Projection sample

-[Equirectangular panoramas](https://polyhaven.com/hdris) can be used as a __skyboxes__, which is in fact a big sphere glued to the camera.
-So based on that, we can create a sphere and change its shape by for example flattening the bottom 40%.
-In other words, it is a hemisphere with a beveled floor.
+[Equirectangular panorama](https://polyhaven.com/hdris) is a form of projection for 360 photos which are often used as a __skybox__, which is in fact a big sphere glued to the camera.
+So based on that, we can create our sphere and change its shape by flattening the bottom 40% which results in a hemisphere with a beveled floor.
+And that is the principle behind Ground Projection.

 ### With basic parameters, you can define this deformation and tweak that to your liking: